usyless/twitter-improvements/README.md

 # Twitter Improvements

 A simple web extension which brings a few quality of life features to twitter/X.

+**Screenshots available on the Mozilla addons page**

 ## Features